ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 This highlights the fact that you need to worry about choices that led to the introduction of the term to the innovation language, then about choices captured in the definition itself, and the choices that are implicit, which you only learn through experience.

 Troubles do not end there.
 I have a rather different understanding of options and choices when I am analyzing definitions that I create, as opposed to those that others made.
-Indeed, a term's definition is simply an outcome of the thinking and communication that led to it.
+Indeed, a term's definition is simply an outcome of the thinking and communication that led to it (including one's specific experience and expertise accumulated up to that point).
 If you did not participate in, or do that thinking, then your analysis of choices in a definition will be only on the definition itself, and the rest of the innovation language.

 But even if I had to make a definition of Shippable, I can still know little about Scrum, or software development altogether.
 Your analysis, in other words, inevitably leans on the knowledge you have.

 And even if I knew a lot about software engineering methods, it would be more appropriate to know specifics of that team, who will be using the definition, than if my knowledge was generic.

 The bottom line is that the less you know and the more indirect that knowledge is, the more difficult it is to anticipate the effects of choices in the definitions you make, or are handed over.

-Direct knowledge, specific to the case at hand Indirect knowledge, drawn from other cases

-Author
-Given
-Author
-Given
-Low knowledge, new case
-4
-3
-2
-1
-High knowledge, recognizable case
-8
-7
-6
-5

-The table summarizes the parameters mentioned so far.
-There are three dimensions: One is about you having direct or indirect knowledge, the other about being or not among the authors of the definition, and the third about having much prior knowledge on the topic, or it being new to you.
-Ranking shows how much you are likely to anticipate the effects of the definition, 1 being lowest capacity to do so, 8 being highest.
-This is all common sense, being lucky could contradict it.
+I mentioned three parameters so far, which play into your ability to predict effects of choices in a definition.
+They are:

+* If your knowledge is direct or indirect; it is direct if you have expertise and experience on phenomena at hand; it is not if they are new to you, and much of what you can think of these phenomena is, thus, speculation based on, for example, analogy;
+* How extensive your knowledge on the phenomenon is.
+The less extensive it is, the more likely it is that many choices in the definition will remain implicit to you;
+* If you are an author of the definition, or only its recipient, in which case you did not participate in whichever explicit choices were made when that definition was designed.

+These three dimensions are orthogonal.
+Your level on one has no relationship to your level on another.
+With this in mind, your wors case is being a recipient of a definition, while having low indirect knowledge of the phenomenon that the definition is about.

 But what if choices in one definition are linked to choices in others?
 That requires a different view of an innovation language, presented in the next Chapter.

-XIII Language as Network
+## Language as Network
-On relationships between definitions in an innovation language, how they lead to a network representation of the language, and why that is useful.
+_Chapter summary: On relationships between definitions in an innovation language, how they lead to a network representation of the language, and why that is useful._

 This Chapter elaborates a simple idea, of relating a term A to a term B if the definition of A mentions B, and looking at what to do with these relationships.